TyTy7023/CogLoad_BayesNetwork/README.md

   + **Experimentation and evaluation**: Evaluate the performance of the **Bayesian Network model** to determine its applicability in cognitive load classification.

 ## **Result**
+- The final outcome of the study is a **Bayesian Network model** along with its **Conditional Probability Distributions (CPDs)**, representing the causal relationships between physiological signals (**RR, GSR, HR, Temp**) and cognitive load states (**Rest/Load**).
+- The learned Bayesian structure illustrates **dependencies between features**, providing insights into how different physiological signals contribute to cognitive load classification.
+- The **CPDs quantify the probabilistic influence** of each feature on the classification outcome, allowing for interpretable decision-making and uncertainty estimation in real-world applications.
+- The learned Bayesian Network reveals that **RR plays a central role** in the physiological relationship network, while **GSR and Temp serve as supporting features** in cognitive load classification.
+- Comparative evaluation shows that the **Bayesian Network model achieves competitive classification performance**, while also offering the advantage of **interpretable causal relationships** over black-box machine learning models.

+🚀 **Future work** will focus on improving feature selection strategies, incorporating dynamic Bayesian models, and validating the approach on larger datasets for real-world deployment.